Annex-Engineering/Annex_Engineering_PCBs/carabiner-toolboard/README.md

 	- Stepper connector
 	- Extra 4-pin connector
 - ChamberThermistor
-- Soldered voltage selection to either use main voltage (hotend voltage) or alternative voltage on the hotend fan and partcooling fan seperately
+- Soldered voltage selection to either use main voltage (hotend voltage) or an alternative voltage on the hotend fan or partcooling fan seperately
 - BAT85 diode for inductive probe (or jumper to skip it) on the extra 4-pin connector

 ## BOM / Parts